andywelly/Pacman/README.md

 ## How to Play

-Run the program through the ShadowPac File in the src folder Further instructions will be given when run
+Run the program through the ShadowPac File in the src folder<br/>
+Further instructions will be given when run